Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Electronic Arts overview

 Electronic Arts Inc. develops, markets, publishes, and distributes games, content, and services for game consoles, PCs, mobile phones, and tablets worldwide.
-It develops and publishes games and services across various genres, such as sports, racing, first-person shooter, action, role-playing, and simulation primarily under the Battlefield, The Sims, Apex Legends, Need for Speed, and Plants vs. Zombies brands; and license games from others, including FIFA, Madden NFL, UFC, NHL, Formula 1, and Star Wars brands.
-The company also provides advertising services; and licenses its games to third parties to distribute and host its games.
+It develops and publishes games and services across various genres, such as sports, racing, first-person shooter, action, role-playing, and simulation primarily under the Battlefield, The Sims, Apex Legends, Need for Speed, and license games from others, including FIFA, Madden NFL, UFC, and Star Wars brands.
+The company licenses its games to third parties to distribute and host its games.
 It markets and sells its games and services through digital distribution and retail channels, as well as directly to mass market retailers, specialty stores, and distribution arrangements.
-Electronic Arts Inc.
+Electronic Arts Inc. was incorporated in 1982 and is headquartered in Redwood City, California.

 Stocks similar to Electronic Arts